Menu

 Intinn was devised in 2019 and developed to bring the creative, healthcare and education sectors together to provide a safe and accessible platform to explore mental health issues and bridge the education gap with mental health and wellbeing through film.
 The aim is to assist young people to build greater resilience and provide resources to teachers, particularly in response to the increased needs resulting from the pandemic, and to remove the stigma associated with mental health issues.

 Intinn is unique in Ireland and delivers a programme of meaningful impact, in person and online, for free.
 Developed in collaboration with University College Cork, Intinn is supported by ESB Energy for Generations Fund and The Gate Cinema, for which it has been nominated for multiple Business to Arts Awards in 2021 and 2022.
-The programme has been delivered to more than 5,700 young people since its pilot in 2019.
+The programme has been delivered to 7,000 young people since its pilot in 2019.

-In 2021, Intinn included two short films, each with Q&As and workshops, available for free both in-person in Cork and online nationwide direct to TY classrooms in secondary schools nationwide.
+The current programme includes two short films, each with Q&As and workshops, available for free both in-person in Cork and online nationwide direct to TY classrooms in secondary schools nationwide.

 You may also like: Illuminate, CIFF’s unique and vital series of film and mental health discussion events for adults which take place during our annual Festival in November.